Wyandot people: Emergence of the Wyandot

 In the 1840s, most of the surviving Wyandot people were displaced to Kansas Indigenous territory through the US federal policy of forced Indian removal.
-Using the funds they received for their lands in Ohio, the Wyandot purchased 23000 acre of land for $46,080 in what is now Wyandotte County, Kansas from the Delaware (Lenape).
+Using the funds they received for their lands in Ohio, the Wyandot purchased 23000 acre of land for $46,080 in what is now Wyandotte County, Kansas from the Lenape.
 The Lenape had been grateful for the hospitality which the Wyandot had given them in Ohio, as the Lenape had been forced to move west under pressure from Anglo-European colonists.
 The Wyandot acquired a more-or-less square parcel north and west of the junction of the Kansas River and the Missouri River.
 A United States government treaty granted the Wyandot Nation a small portion of fertile land located in an acute angle of the Missouri River and Kansas River, which they purchased from the Delaware in 1843.
 Also, the government granted 32 "floating sections", located on public lands west of the Mississippi River.

 In June 1853, Big Turtle, a Wyandot chief, wrote to the Ohio State Journal regarding the current condition of his tribe.
 The Wyandot had received nearly $127,000 for their lands in 1845.
 Big Turtle noted that, in the spring of 1850, the tribal chiefs retroceded the granted land to the government.
 They invested $100,000 of the proceeds in 5% government stock.
 After removal to Kansas, the Wyandot had founded good libraries along with two thriving Sabbath schools.
 They were in the process of organizing a division of the Sons of Temperance and maintained a sizable temperance society.
 Big Turtle commented on the agricultural yield, which produced an annual surplus for the market.
 He said that the thrift of the Wyandot exceeded that of any tribe north of the Arkansas line.
 According to his account, the Wyandot nation was "contented and happy", and enjoyed better living conditions in the Indigenous territory than they had in Ohio.

 By 1855 the number of Wyandot had diminished to 600 or 700 people.
 On August 14 of that year, the Wyandot Nation elected a chief.
 The Kansas correspondent of the Missouri Republican reported that the judges of the election were three elders who were trusted by their peers.
 The Wyandot offered some of the floating sections of land for sale on the same day at $800.
 A section was composed of 640 acre.
 Altogether 20480 acre were sold for $25,600.
 They were located in Kansas, Nebraska, and unspecified sites.
 Surveys were not required, with the title becoming complete at the time of location.